Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots

 \runninghead{Pustina et al.}

-{\affilnum{1} Department of Computer, Control and Management Engineering, Sapienza University of Rome, Rome, IT.\\ \affilnum{2}Department of Cognitive Robotics, Delft University of Technology, Delft, NL.\\ \affilnum{3}Institute of Robotics and Mechatronics, German Aerospace Center (DLR), Oberpfaffenhofen, GER. }
+{\affilnum{1} Department of Computer, Control and Management Engineering (DIAG), Sapienza University of Rome, Rome, Italy.\\ \affilnum{2} Department of Cognitive Robotics, Delft University of Technology, Delft, The Netherlands.\\ \affilnum{3}Institute of Robotics and Mechatronics, German Aerospace Center (DLR), Oberpfaffenhofen, Germany. }

 \corrauth{Pietro Pustina, pietro.pustina@uniroma1.it}